Elara6331/lemmy-reply-bot/README.md

 This repo contains a file called `lemmy-reply-bot.example.toml`.
 This is an example config file.
 Copy it to `lemmy-reply-bot.toml` and edit it to fit your needs.
 The config contains your password, so its permissions must be set to 600 or the bot will refuse to start.

+This bot uses PCRE2 for regular expressions, so you can use any of PCRE2's features, and [Regex101](https://regex101.com/) in PCRE2 mode for testing.

 If any regular expressions configured in the file also match the reply messages, the bot will refuse to start because this may cause an infinite loop.

 ### Debugging